-Tarama is the cured eggs of either carp fish, grey mullet or cod.
+Tarama is the cured eggs of either carp fish, grey mullet, or cod.
 In Greece, we have two types of Tarama.
 The one we call the White one, which is, in fact, a yellowish one and the Pink one.
-Authentic Tarama is originally white (yellowish), but pink color is added to it, only to make it look more eye-catching.
-The flavor in both types is exactly the same (the white one being a touch stronger).
+Authentic Tarama is originally white (yellowish), but the pink color is added to it only to make it look more eye-catching.
+The flavor in both types is almost exactly the same (the white one being a touch stronger).

 The Greek Tarama Dip Recipe

 The recipe for Greek Tarama Dip that I’m sharing here is for making both Pink Tarama and White Tarama.
 The White One has a bit stronger fish flavor and is made with soaked stale bread as a base.
 While the Pink one has a more subtle fish flavor and is made with potatoes as a base.
 You can try both or play it safe and make just the pink one which is more widely consumed.
 Personally, I like both.

 - 3 medium-sized potatoes (about 450 grams) (such as Yukon gold or red bliss)

 - ½ large red onion (about 200 grams)